chongf/Ghost-vs-Monsters---OOP/README.md

 ## Integrated so far
 - Custom metrics
 - Level metrics
-- Heatmaps
-- Basic GameVars

 ## Metrics being tracked
-- Game Intro Menu : "Play", "More games" and "Source code" button
+- Game Intro Menu : "Play"
-- Levels : Begins, Fails, Restarts, Percentage of stars collected
+- Levels : Begins
-- Heatmaps : Snap positions of the climbers, in all 15 levels

 Tip: after cloning the project, search for all "Playtomic" instances in Game.m, to see how we did it.